 Depth and foundation courses support the program’s goals of building skills and knowledge to face complex challenges.
 Engineering depth courses enrich expertise in areas introduced in the core, while management foundation courses offer significant exploration in a core business area such as finance, accounting, or strategy.
 Students must complete a minimum of 12 units from foundation courses and 12 units from depth courses from the list of approved courses.

-Fellows take a minimum of 30 units in elective subjects, balanced across management and engineering.
-Additional elective units may be taken, however, this balance must be maintained, with a difference of no more than 12 units between engineering and management by the time the student completes the program.
+Fellows must take a minimum of 30 units in elective subjects, comprised of at least 15 units in management and and 15 units in engineering.
+Additional elective units may be taken.
+However, the balance between disciplines must be maintained, with a difference of no more than 12 units between the total amount of engineering and management units by the time the student completes the program.

 A wide variety of courses have been approved to count towards these requirements from the School of Engineering and Sloan School of Management.
 Available courses may vary by semester.